 The Cathedral was once the tallest skyscraper in the world for 4 years until the Washington Monument was erected and beat it by 4 meters.
 But still, the cathedral remained as the tallest Gothic building in the world with the largest façade of a church.
 Therefore, “be warned”, taking a picture of the entire façade of the Cathedral could be a challenge.

-For the photos and more places to see in Venice, check out A Day in Düsseldorf and Cologne
+For the photos and more places to see in Venice, check out A Blogger’s Guide of Things to See & Do in Düsseldorf and Cologne.

 #8 Hallgrímskirkja, Reykjavík, Iceland